Charles Antoine Xaintrailles: Excesses

 Xaintrailles was charged with excessive exactions on the population, according to Jean-de-Dieu Soult, who replaced him with Jean Victor Tharreau at the end of the summer.
 He was court-martialed for peculation, but acquitted 28 April 1801.
 He left military service in 1804.
-He was a functionaire in the departments of Doire and Sesia.
+He was a functionairy in the departments of Doire and Sesia.
 He returned to the army in 1813, and was placed in charge of supply for the Bavarian Corps of Observation.
 He was captured at the Battle of Leipzig, but later allowed to return to France.
 In 1813, he was awarded a knighthood of the Legion of Honour.
 He died in abject penury in Paris in 1833.

 Xaintrailles was famous during his career for employing his mistress as his aide; she dressed in a uniform reminiscent of whatever he wore, and followed him everywhere, but he was the first of her own many excesses.
 By 1799, Henriette Heinekein had moved on to a spectacular career in liaison with influential men: Louis Alexandre Berthier, 1st prince de Wagram, 1st duc de Valangin, 1st sovereign Prince of Neuchâtel; Jean-Gérard Lacuée, count of Cessac; Lazare Carnot, Comte Carnot; Charles-François Lebrun, duc de Plaisance, Chancellor of the Empire Bernard Germain de Lacépède; Joachim Murat, Marshal of France and Grand Admiral or Admiral of France, and others.
 Eventually, based on these she negotiated a pension from Napoleon Bonaparte because of her contributions to the cause of the empire.